"David Adeleke OON": Davido celebrates national honour conferred on him by FG

-Davido Celebrates as He Makes President Buhari's List of Recipients Of National Honour
+Davido Celebrates as He Makes President Buhari's List of National Honour Recipients

+- Singer Davido's contribution to the Nigerian music industry and more has been recognised by the federal government.

+- The TIMELESS singer, alongside other notable Nigerians, has been listed for a national honour

 Music superstar David Adeleke also known as Davido is presently over the moon as he has been named among the selected and worthy recipients of a Nigerian national honour by the outgoing president, Muhammadu Buhari.